 What Is It?Back to top

-● DentaSure ® is a 100% natural dog dental spray proven to remove layers of harmful plaque and tartar, and strengthen gums and teeth naturally
+● DentaSure ® is a 100% natural dog dental spray that works on gums and teeth naturally

-● An effective combination of powerful natural ingredients, including grapefruit seed extract, grape seed extract, propolis extract, and pure stevia, that reverse dental disease and prevent future damage
+● An effective combination of powerful natural ingredients, including grapefruit seed extract, grape seed extract, propolis extract, and pure, natural stevia to protect against harmful bacteria

 ● Easy to use spray that is applied once or twice a day to reverse dental disease and prevent new damage